 At Ellingham, we can make provision for every kind of frequently occurring special educational need without a statement of special educational needs / Education, Health and Care Plan, including dyslexia, dyspraxia, speech and language needs, high-achieving autistic spectrum conditions, learning difficulties and behaviour difficulties.
 We regularly access training and advice so that these kinds of needs can be met.
 With training and advice we could meet other needs of pupils within our care.

-The school also currently meets (and has previously met) the needs of pupils with a statement of special educational need / Education, Health and Care plan with the following kinds of special educational need: Autistic Spectrum condition, Speech and Language and Communication Needs and Medical Needs.
-Decisions on the admission of pupils with a statement of special educational need / Education, Health and Care plan are made by the Local Authority.
+The school also currently meets (and has previously met) the needs of pupils with an Education, Health and Care plan with the following kinds of special educational need: Autistic Spectrum condition, Speech and Language and Communication Needs and Medical Needs.
+Decisions on the admission of pupils with an Education, Health and Care plan are made by the Local Authority.

 ‘Special educational provision is underpinned by high quality teaching and is compromised by anything less’ (SEN CoP, 2014)